New Addresses

 - Do new addresses lead Bitcoin price bottoms?

 - Historically yes, on the cycle scale.
-The 30-day SMA of new addresses has bottomed before each cycle’s price low on the daily-close record — the lead has averaged roughly two to four months.
+The 30-day SMA of new addresses has bottomed before each cycle’s price low on the daily-close record — the lead has ranged from roughly three to eight months, averaging about six.
 The cycle-lead table below makes this explicit.
 The signal is not actionable on a daily horizon; it’s a regime confirmation that the on-boarding floor has been set.

 - Why do new addresses spike during ordinals or Runes activity?

 - Inscription protocols generate single-use receive addresses for many mints.
-Casey Rodarmor’s Ordinals genesis in January 2023 produced the first wave; the Runes launch at the April 2024 halving block produced the largest single-day spike on record.
-Those spikes are real protocol activity, but they over-count first-time-user on-boarding by an order of magnitude during the spike itself.
+Casey Rodarmor’s Ordinals software release in January 2023 opened the first wave, and the Runes launch at the April 2024 halving block added another.
+Those spikes are real protocol activity, but they over-count first-time-user on-boarding during the spike itself.
+The all-time-high daily print in this series, however, predates both — it landed in December 2017.

 - Is the new-address count a reliable adoption metric?